scottprahl/RigolWFM/README.md

 ## Rigol DS1000Z

 The parsing code to read these `.wfm` files from these scopes is written by Szkutnik at (pyRigolWFM)[https://github.com/mabl/pyRigolWFM].
-Since I don't have one of these scopes the code is currently untested.
-However, since I really did not touch the parsing code I expect it should still work.
-Szkutnik does make a couple of point
+Since I don't have one of these scopes this exact code is currently untested but since I did not touch the parsing code I expect it should still work.
+Szkutnik does mention

 1. the calculated voltage values are wrong
-2. the WFM file format changes with firm.
-Only versions 00.04.01.SP2, 00.04.02.SP4 and 00.04.03.SP2 have been tested by Szkutnik
+2. the WFM file format can change with firmware.
+Only versions 00.04.01.SP2, 00.04.02.SP4 and 00.04.03.SP2 have been tested by Szkutnik with a DS1054Z
 3. the logic analyzer functions

-The DS1000Z should cover encompass following Rigol devices:

-* DS1054Z
-* DS1074Z
-* DS1104Z
-* DS1074Z-S
-* DS1104Z-S
-* MSO1074Z
-* MSO1104Z
-* MSO1074Z-S
-* MSO1104Z-S

 ## Rigol DS1000C and DS1000D

 Unfortunately there is no python code, but in the `doc` directory are C and Matlab codes to parse `.wfm` files for those scopes.
+Anyone decides to put together python parses might want consider using (wfm_view)[http://meteleskublesku.cz/wfm_view/] although this was created specifically to reverse engineer the DS1052E.

 ## License

 Copyright (c) 2013, Matthias Blaicher

 Copyright (c) 2014, Michał Szkutnik

 Copyright (c) 2020, Scott Prahl

 All rights reserved.